tiffanyxiao/csc220-codingchallenges/README.md

 Coding sprints are short objectives given at the end of class, while coding challenges are week long projects.

 ## Website
+View [this link] https://tiffanyxiao.github.io/csc220-codingchallenges/ to see projects on an HTML website.
+I've created this website for the sole purpose of allowing viewers to be able to easily see projects (such as Javascript and HTML projects).

 ## Python
 The following challenges and sprints utilize python as the main programming language: